A few years ago I often felt lonely. I spent nights and weekends alone when I saw others having fun with friends.

 - Second part: How to stop being alone and over time find people you like and bond with them.

 If you need someone to talk to right now, call the National Helpline.

 1. Use loneliness to your advantage

 Re-frame loneliness.
 If you’re lonely, that means you can do whatever you want whenever you want to!

 Pick something that interests you and dive into it.
 I read books that I thought were interesting.
 But the opportunities are endless.
 You can learn to code, travel, learn a language, become really good at growing plants, or start painting or writing.

-2. Knowing that it’s passing makes it easier to deal with loneliness
+2. Knowing that it’s passing

 Whenever I felt “I’m so lonely”, I learned to remind myself of this:

 Loneliness is something we all humans experience during periods of our lives.
 It doesn’t mean that it will always be that way.

 When people are asked on a rainy day if they are happy in their lives, they rate their lives lower than if they are asked on a sunny day.
 This means that we tend to see our entire lives from the perspective of the moment we’re in.